ZhefeiGong/paper/topics/large_language_model/README.md

 		Splits the attention mechanism into multiple heads to capture different features and dependencies in the text.
 	- **Feed-Forward Neural Networks (FFNN)**
 		Each layer contains a position-wise feed-forward network, consisting of two linear transformations with a ReLU activation in between.
+* 🪐**Task-Agnostic Web-Scale Pre-Training** in NLP **Task-agnostic web-scale pre-training** is a technique in NLP where large language models are trained on vast amounts of diverse text data from the internet, without targeting any specific task.
+	- **Task-Agnostic**: The model is not pre-trained for any specific application, allowing it to be versatile and adaptable to various tasks.
+	- **Web-Scale**: Training involves massive datasets sourced from the web, encompassing a wide range of language uses and domains.
+	- **Pre-Training**: The model learns general language features during this phase, which are later fine-tuned on smaller, task-specific datasets for optimal performance.
+	This approach enhances the model's generalization, efficiency, and overall performance across multiple NLP tasks.

 ## Benchmark